-- be able to determine the definite integral of a constant/basic power/basic exponential function. - be able to determine the area between the graph of a basic power function and the abscissa. - be able to determine the consumer's/producer's surplus if the demand and supply functions are basic power functions.
+- be able to apply the fundamental theorem of calculus. - be able to determine a definite integral of a constant/basic power/basic exponential function. - be able to determine the area between the graph of a basic power function and the abscissa. - be able to determine a consumer's/producer's surplus if the demand and supply functions are basic power functions.